roberttidey/LightwaveRF/README.md

 is now very low (< 7%).
 A simple test c program is included but it should also be possible to make a version which runs in the background and makes the Lightwave messages available via FIFO pipes.

+Updated 6 Feb 2015
+There is now a Raspberry Pi version using the recently introduced custom extension method to pigpio.
+This makes it easy to access from languages via the pigpiod daemon while maintaining low processor usage.
+A python example is given.
+This is now the preferred Raspberry pi method and I won't be doing a separate pipe access method.